zhanbei/Projects-and-Schedules/README.md

 | Pre-researches Necessary | first | 1.
 Enrich the designs <br> 2.
 Confirm the schedules |
 | Inspirations Marked | later or when being free | 1.
 Refine the designs. |

+### Progress(Done or Not)

+- Done
+- Started( with Progress)
+- Not

+With clear goals, a task can be marked as done or not, or partially done with a progress.

+While there is no clear goals, often for kinds of researches, a task cannot be simply marked done or not;
+hence practices are needed to evaluate the results and consider whether to push forward.
+(BTW, at least two members may be better scheduled for fuzzy tasks, to make the results trustful.)

 ## Scheduling & Controlling

 Predicted Deadline > Deadline